Research

 To access our accessibility information, please click the following link: Accessibility Information

 In addition to graduate-level training, all therapists have completed or are deeply engaged in advanced post-graduate training at the Institute for Psychoanalytic Training and Research (IPTAR).
 They have backgrounds in psychiatry, psychology, and social work, or have degrees in other fields and are pursuing the New York State license in psychoanalysis.
 Our externs come from graduate programs in psychology or social work.
 Patients are seen at our UES facility.
-The ICC has therapists who provide treatment in many languages including: English, Korean, Spanish, French, Hebrew, Portuguese, Russian, German, Dutch, Greek, Italian, Malay, Mandarin, Serbo-Croatian languages, and Yiddish.
+The ICC has therapists who provide treatment in many languages including: English, Korean, Spanish, French, Hebrew, Portuguese, Russian, German, Dutch, Greek, Italian, Turkish, Mandarin, Serbo-Croatian languages, and Arabic.

 The therapist’s work with patients is supervised by experienced clinicians who are psychoanalysts with extensive teaching, supervisory, and/or clinical experience.